prettydiff/simple/readme.md

 * no bitwise
 * no implied syntax or automatic syntax character insertion.
 Syntax is explicit.
 * data types are strong/static

+## Definition of terms
+* **block** - A block is a bag of instructions.
+Blocks always begin with an opening curly brace and end with a closing curly brace.
+Blocks provide scope and references may be declared in any block.
+* **expression** - An expression is a bit of code that asks the computer for an opinion, called evaluation.
+This could be as simple as comparing one number to another number or checking the length of a string.
+Expressions are wrapped in parentheses.
+* **method** - A function accessed as the property of a reference.
+* **object** - A generic term for any non-primitive data type.
+* **property** - A subreferrence accessed through a reference.
+Properties are always accessed with square braces.
+* **reference** - A named assigned to a primitive or object.
+* **statement** - A statement is an action.
+It can be as primitive as simply calling a reference, or it can provide a multitude of instructions.
+Statements are terminated with semicolons.